 Especially as the number of declarations keeps increasing.
 Both because of the new trade rules of the EU and the general rapid increase in e-commerce.

-To keep up with the growing demand and the increase in the number of declarations required, companies must automate the process of assigning HS codes.
+To keep up with the growing demand and the increase in the number of declarations required, companies must automate the process of HS code allocation.
 Alas, that is harder as it sounds.

 What are HS codes?